compsci-apology/book/book.md

 4. And that **these implementation details** line up with strategies articulated in numerous wisdom traditions
     1. They must be 'open to life', that is 'imaginatively receptive' to a broad spectrum of possbilities which **combinatorialy exhaust their predictive capacity**
     2. They must continously sacrifice short term gains in order to merely _maintain_ any chance of extremely long-term survival: **long term surival has to outweigh all other goals or they will certainly die**
-    3. They **must love other agents**, that is, will for and work towards their betterment,**particular agents with different environmental risk profiles**
+    3. They **must love other agents**, that is, will for and work towards their betterment, **in particular agents with different environmental risk profiles**
 ### Some strategies can themselves evolve
 1. some organisms - those that live in specific, static niches - do not need to change much over time in order to survive.
     1. This includes most animals